ionic-team/starters/CONTRIBUTING.md

 1. Copy the generated starter into a different directory and test it!

+Tips:

+* When you `cd` into a git submodule directory (i.e.
+  `ionic-angular/community/ionic-team/example`), git commands operate on the submodule as its own repository.
+* Inside a submodule folder, `git remote add local /path/to/starter/at/local` will add a new [git remote](https://git-scm.com/docs/git-remote) which you can use to pull local changes in.
+Make commits in your local starter repo, then `git pull local`.
+* New commits in a submodule must also be saved in the base repository for PRs.

 ### Starter Welcome

 For a custom message to be displayed for your starter during `ionic start`, you